maximlevey/gitVer/README.md

 Usage
 ------

-These scripts are designed to be deployed via an MDM solution such as Kandji or Jamf.
-Alternatively, each script can be run directly from the command line.
+These scripts are designed to be deployed via an MDM solution such as Kandji or Jamf - alternatively, each script can be run directly from the command line.

-> **Note**
->Since the script may need to search system directories, it will need to be run as root.

 ```
 > sudo ./gitVer_Homebrew
 ```
+> **Note**
+>Since the script may need to search system directories, it will need to be run as root.

 Requirements
 ------